Is Square The Best Mobile Credit Card Reader?

 Where is the best value in mPOS hardware?
 Let’s take a look at how Square stacks up against the most popular card processing options in terms of its hardware.
 On the list are the following companies:

-Read on for our assessments of each company’s hardware, and be sure to check out our full review for each!
+Read on for our assessments of each credit card processing company’s hardware, and be sure to check out our full review for each!

 Table of Contents

 Square (see our review) has the most options for card readers out of any mobile processor — five of them, in fact.
 It had a handle on EMV card readers well before most other companies did, a fact that I commend Square for.
 The company was clearly on the ball when it came to developing and getting its hardware certified (not an easy task considering there’s been a backlog of certification requests for a while).

 Something I do want to point out is that some Square merchants have had issues with the company’s EMV readers — either they arrive DOA or they lose their charging capability within a few weeks.
 For now Square is being pretty good about replacing faulty hardware, and I expect this issue will go away as Square works out the kinks in its hardware.

 Basic Magstripe Reader (Free)

-Square is still handing out free magstripe readers like candy when you open an account.
+Square is still handing out free magstripe readers like candy when you open a credit card processing account.
 If you wind up needing more, they’re available for $15 each.

 Square’s basic magstripe reader is a white square (of course) with the company logo that plugs into your headphone jack.
 Unlike some other readers, it has nothing to secure it onto the phone while swiping, but the reader is small enough that this really isn’t an issue, either.
 I’ve rarely heard of anyone having trouble with this particular reader beyond the occasional equipment fails.